Bentleigh Greens SC: 2016—present: More silverware

 Bentleigh became the 6th member federation side in FFA Cup history to knock out an A-League opponent when it beat Wellington Phoenix FC 1–0 at Kingston Heath in August 2018.
-Bentleigh beat Broadmeadow Magic 4–0 at Magic Park in the Round of 16 and Heidelberg 1–0 in the quarter finals to set up another clash with A League opposition, this time Adelaide United.
+Bentleigh beat Broadmeadow Magic 4–0 at Magic Park in the Round of 16 and Heidelberg 1–0 in the quarter-finals to set up another clash with A League opposition, this time Adelaide United.
 A goal in either half saw the Reds come away from Melbourne with a 2–0 win.
 In the league, the Greens finished a point off top spot, but lost 4–3 to Avondale in the semi-final.

 In January 2019, new A-League team Western United FC announced that Bentleigh head coach John Anastasiadis would join the club as an assistant coach.
 Anastasiadis' last game in charge was an NPL Victoria Round 13 victory over the previously undefeated Avondale, propelling the Greens to second spot on the table.
 John Gabrielson was appointed as the new head coach after Anastasiadis' departure.
 Gabrielson's tenure proved to be short-lived, with Frank McGrellis taking over in July 2019.
 After Kingston City's relegation from the NPL Victoria was confirmed, Kingston's coach Nick Tolios was confirmed as the new Bentleigh Greens coach, mid-way through the 2019 NPL Victoria finals series.
 Tolios led the Greens to a 2–1 victory over premiers Heidelberg and a penalty shoot-out win over Avondale in the NPL Victoria Grand Final at AAMI Park to make it three championships in five years for the Cheltenham-based club.

 For 2023 Season, Bentleigh Greens made the direction to appoint Alfredo Costantino as the club's first-ever full-time senior coach.
 Following an extensive process in which the club was inundated with applications, the Greens have welcomed Alfredo to the club.
 A UEFA A-Licensed coach, Alfredo arrived at the Greens with a wealth of coaching experiences.
 In his time within the Victorian football system, he has coached teams to a league title and several promotions.

+The Bentleigh Greens are excited to announce Riccardo Marchioli as our new Senior Men’s Head Coach.
+Marchioli arrives at the club fresh out of the A-Leagues Men’s competition, where he was assistant coach to Newcastle Jets Head Coach Arthur Papas, a role he took on after an extremely successful period as the Jets A-League youth head coach.